tp1845/phase-3-sinatra-react-project/README.md

 For this project, you must:

 - Use Active Record to interact with a database.
-- Have a minimum of two models with a one-to-many relationship.
+- Have at least two models with a one-to-many relationship.
+- At a minimum, set up the following API routes in Sinatra:
+  - create and read actions for both models
-- Create API routes in Sinatra that handles at least three different CRUD actions for at least one of your Active Record models.
+  - full CRUD capability for one of the models
 - Build a separate React frontend application that interacts with the API to perform CRUD actions.
 - Use good OO design patterns.
 You should have separate classes for each of your